phalcon-orphanage/docs/zh/api/Phalcon_Http_Response.rst

 public  **setExpires** (*DateTime* $datetime)

-Sets a Expires header to use HTTP cache
+Sets an Expires header in the response that allows to use the HTTP cache

 .. code-block:: php